1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 08. Thug In Me (aka What'z Ya Phone # pt.
 2) feat.
 Jewell / Johnny J

-• 1996/03/11.
-There is a second version with a new music and K-Ci & Jojo at the chorus (from March 19 or more likely from April 19) known under the title "Thug N Me Thug N U", which will be fairly remixed in Until The End of Time (2001).
-Maybe they couldn't clear the sample for that song so that's why they try to record a new version with K-Ci & Jojo over a new beat, but it couldn't fit that project anymore (cf. Gridlock'd Original).
-Another reason for that album to be scratched...
+• Story.
+According to Sway interview, 2Pac was very fan of the song.
+But maybe they couldn't clear the sample for it - another reason for that album to be finally scratched -, what could be the reason why they recorded a new version with K-Ci & Jojo over a new beat by Johnny J, unless 2Pac simply made a B-Side/Soundtrack version (cf. Gridlock'd Original).
 There are various mixes of the song : a long 5'23 (the rough mix) and one short 5'14 mix with many effects on the voices.
-This song can also be seen as a follow up to the unreleased "Who Do U Luv ?" (cf. Mr. Middle Finger / Out On Bail).
+This song is considered as a follow up to "What'z Ya Phone #" (from All Eyez On Me), but it can also be seen as a follow up to the unreleased "Who Do U Luv ?" (cf. Mr. Middle Finger / Out On Bail).

 09. Mama's Just A Little Girl (No Chorus) / Johnny J